tytydraco/yessleep/out/I_was_an_exorcist_in_training_The_plane_ride_to_the_Vatican_was_hell.md

 After hearing the story, it occurred to me that I might have a moral obligation to find this man and hurt him as badly as he’d hurt her.
 Maybe to kill him.
 Partly to spare any future women he might date from a similar fate, but if I’m being honest, it was mostly pure revenge.

-Naturally, Sofia was utterly opposed to such a thing.
+Naturally, Sofia was utterly opposed.
 Maybe she wanted to protect me from the consequences of such a thing.
 More likely, she knew I wouldn’t have a chance against him.
 He’d been an all-state wrestler and outweighed me by twenty pounds.

 Eventually, we came to a kind of agreement.
-I wouldn’t seek the man out, but if I ever happened to bump into him in her, I was allowed to do whatever I wanted.
+I wouldn’t seek the man out, but if I ever happened to bump into him, I was allowed to do whatever I wanted.
 For many years, whenever we visited her hometown, I felt a surge of adrenaline anytime a man matching his description walked in the door of a restaurant.

 “Is that him?”
 I’d ask, and she’d shake her head no.